Services / Residential / Yard & Food Waste Removal

 General Information

-Occasional extra yard waste may be placed in paper compostable bags no larger than 40 gallons not weighing more than 50 lbs.
-Please label bags “yard waste" and place next to Yard & Food Waste cart.
-Yard waste in plastic bags will be charged as trash.
-Branches can be secured in bundles sized 3ft x 3ft x 18in.
-You must contact the office prior to your service day to advise you will have additional yard waste, limitations apply.
+In areas that organics service is available, occasional extra organic waste may be placed in paper compostable bags no larger than 40 gallons, not weighing more than 50 lbs.
+Organics in plastic bags will be charged as trash.
+Small branches (up to 3” in diameter, no longer than 3’) can be secured in bundles no larger than 3’ x 3’ x 18” and bundled with twine or rope.
+You must schedule a work order with the customer service office prior to your service day for extra organics and limitations will apply.

-Yard & Food Waste is Prohibited From Garbage Containers
+Yard & Food Waste Organics is Prohibited From Garbage Containers

-Bring yard and food waste to El Dorado Disposal’s Material Recovery Facility at 4100 Throwita Way, Placerville.
+Bring yard and food waste to El Dorado Disposal’s Material Recovery Facility at 4100 Throwita Way, Placerville 7 days a week 8AM-5PM

-Compost yard & food waste in your backyard.
+Compost yard & food waste organics in your backyard.
+See below for more information on home composting.

 Know What Goes In Your Yard & Food Waste Cart